 speaker

 Chief Financial Officer

-Thanks.
 Sure.
 I'll take this question.
-So, you know, there are always little inventory fluctuations you really can't control.
-But these two events, the first one, obviously the CRL and the, you know, accelerated build that we saw in the fourth quarter, you know, obviously that's a settled issue at this point.
-And then in terms of the, you know, the copay assistance organizations being underfunded, we look at that as sort of a one time issue that has continued effect.
-So in that sense, there's no kind of event that's going to change any inventory dynamic.
-We would expect
+So, you know, there are always little inventory fluctuations that you really can't control.
+But these two events, the first one, obviously the CRL and the accelerated build that we saw in the fourth quarter, obviously that's a settled issue at this point.
+And then in terms of the co-pay assistance organizations being underfunded, we look at that as sort of a one-time issue that has continued effect.
+So in that sense, there's no kind of

+speaker